 Fresh flowerhead or leaf / juice: can be rubbed straight onto midge bites and bee stings for instant relief.

 Cautions: Do not confuse Pot marigold (Calendula species) with the French marigold (Tagetes patula) or the African marigold (Tagetes erecta) both species of Tagetes are used as insecticides and weed killers.

-Calendula is often combined with Cleavers as a tonic and to support the lymphatic system.
+Calendula for horses is often combined with Cleavers as a tonic and to support the lymphatic system.